 Fun Fact: The Great Pyramid was the tallest man-made structure in the world for over 3,800 years.

-• Located on the Giza Plateau, this massive stone structure was built as the tomb of Pharaoh Khufu (also known as Cheops).
+• Built as the tomb of Pharaoh Khufu (also known as Cheops).

-• The pyramid is made of over 2 million stone blocks, weighing an average of 2.5 tons each.
+• Made of over 2 million stone blocks, each weighing an average of 2.5 tons.

-• The Great Pyramid is aligned with incredible accuracy to the four cardinal points of the compass, a feat that still baffles modern scientists.
+• Aligned with incredible accuracy to the four cardinal points of the compass.

-• It was originally covered in smooth white limestone casing stones that reflected the sun's light, making it visible from many miles away.
+• Originally covered in smooth white limestone casing stones that reflected the sun’s light, making it shine across the desert.

 2. The Hanging Gardens of Babylon, Iraq